 To optimize your use of exogenous ketones, here are some of the best times to take them:

-- Before you do a workout
+- Before you exercise

 - When you wake up in the morning